sleepingjirachi/sleepingjirachi/README.md

 - 👋 Hi, I’m @sleepingjirachi
-- 👀 I’m interested in algorithmics
+- 👀 I’m interested in physics
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning C++
-- 📫 How to reach me: discord same username
+- 📫 How to reach me:
-- ⚡ Fun fact: idk
+- ⚡ Fun fact:

 <!---
 sleepingjirachi/sleepingjirachi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.